FabriceSalvaire/wikijs-fork/README.md

 > [!NOTE]
 > This repository contains custom modifications, so the Git log does not necessary contains clean commits.

+# Wikijs Comparison to other Wikis

+**Outline**
+- It seems it does not feature a raw Markdown editor.
+- It requires a Redis or Valkey server.
+- It requires Node.js version 20.
+- I features a REST API instead of GaphQL.
+- I have to fight hard to build it from source on Fedora 41 (e.g. fix some package versions).
+- It took me a while to understand why I could not connect to the Node server due to IPV6, then due to an error 301 for HTTPS... (where is `.env` documentation ???)
+WSGI works so well with a proxy line Nginx...
+- Logging is horrible and breaks the TTY console.
+- Then I got a page but was unable to login and verify my admin account... continue with Slack ?
+WTF is that ???
+- Conclusion, it was the worst experience with such application, the documentation is very minimalist, and it seems to be only tested on D ocker.
+Maybe it is intentional, it has a Github repository but no more...
+- Good point ?
+It uses React framework.

 # Changelog vs V2

 ## Package Upgrades